-- Linearity of expectation and variance. - Markov's inequality, Chebyshev's inequality should be able to apply and also understand how they were derived. - Union bound. - General idea of higher moment inequalities.
-But do not need to know in detail.
-Don't need to be able to apply moment generating function. - Chernoff and Bernstein bounds should be able to recognize when they can be applied (i.e., require a sum of bounded independent random variables) and apply them.
-Do not need to know how they are derived (we didn't cover in detail), or memorize the formulas.
-I will provide the formulas on the exam if they are needed. - General idea of law of large numbers and central limit theorem.
+- Linearity of expectation and variance. - Markov's inequality, Chebyshev's inequality should be able to apply and also understand how they were derived. - Union bound. - General idea of higher moment inequalities. - Chernoff and Bernstein bounds should be able to recognize when they can be applied (i.e., require a sum of bounded independent random variables) and apply them.
+Do not need to know how they are derived (we didn't cover in detail), or memorize the formulas. - General idea of law of large numbers and central limit theorem.
 Connection to concentration inequalities (i.e., Chebyshev's inequality → law of large numbers, exponential concentration bounds → central limit theorem.) - Technique of breaking random variables into sums of indicator random variables. - Bounds based on 'collision counting' (see e.g., Captcha example, two level hashing, etc.) - Averaging to reduce error. - Median trick and why it can be more robust than just averaging.
 How to analyze it.